Generic Name: Mesna Injection (MES na)

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child is a newborn or infant.
+- If the patient is a newborn or infant.
 This medicine has benzyl alcohol in it.
-Benzyl alcohol may cause very bad and sometimes deadly side effects in newborns or infants.
+Benzyl alcohol may cause severe and sometimes deadly side effects in newborns or infants.
 Do not give Mesnex (mesna injection) to a newborn or infant.
-This medicine is not approved for use in children.

 This medicine may interact with other drugs or health problems.